chr15m/jsGameSoup/README.markdown

 See the Download section above for links to these libraries.

 One final gotcha under IE6 is that Javascript datastructures should not contain a trailing comma on the last element.
 E.g. `t = [1, 2, 3];` not `t = [1, 2, 3,];` This is a quirk of the browser that seems to trip people up.
 If you are finding debugging under old versions of Internet Explorer frustrating, one thing you can do to help is [install the Microsoft Script Debugger](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=22185).
 You'll also want to enable debugging in the advanced options of the browser.

+### Performance tips ###

+ * Generally the larger screen area your game fills the slower it will draw.
+Try using window.open to launch your game in it's own window of fixed size.

+ * If you have an operation drawing lots of repeating shapes on Canvas, do them inside one big c.beginPath() and c.closePath() instead of lots of little ones.

 ### Auto-launching your games ###